Pierre-OlivierB/python_ibm_day2/README.md

 ### build display tool for all pair numbers from 1 to n

-### found logic to add all naturals numbers to var in using for and while
+### found logic to add all naturals numbers to var in using for or while

+### use prompt and display multiplication table with for or while

 ## part 2 (lvl 2)